Curriculum Methods#

 Prioritized Level Replay#

-A curriculum learning method that estimates an agent’s regret on particular environment instantiations and uses a prioritized replay buffer to replay levels for which the agent has high regret.
+A curriculum learning method that estimates an agent’s regret on particular environment seed and uses a prioritized replay buffer to replay levels for which the agent has high regret.
 This implementation is based on the open-source original implementation at https://github.com/facebookresearch/level-replay, but has been modified to support Syllabus task spaces instead of just environment seeds.
-PLR has been used in multiple prominent RL works.
+PLR has been used in multiple prominent RL works, such as Human-Timescale Adaptation in an Open-Ended Task Space.
 For more information you can read the original paper Prioritized Level Replay (Jiang et al. 2021).